tomcadene/vanityviewer/README.md

 A versatile open-source 3D model viewer designed for seamless integration into any website.
 Leveraging the powerful three.js library, this foundation tool enables easy display and interaction with 3D models.
-The viewer is built to be highly compatible across different devices and browsers, ensuring a smooth user experience.
+The viewer is built to be highly accessible and compatible across different devices and browsers, ensuring a smooth user experience.

+## What makes it accessible
+- Installation in less than 10 steps
+- Accessible customizable Settings: Remember when you used to modify the value of lines in the .ini file of your games?
+It's the same here: open the config.js file and select the viewer functionalities, simply set them to true or false.

 ## Use cases
 - **Online Store Product Display:** Online retailers can implement the viewer to enhance product listings with 3D models, giving customers a more immersive understanding of product features, leading to increased engagement and conversion rates.